 A player who just wants to reach the kill screen doesn't need to think about pace at all.
 His 825-875,000 points will take care of themselves as an automatic consequence of survival.

 The player going for a million, however, doesn't have this luxury.
-He has to spend another (cumulative) hour on the barrel boards, keep a constant eye on his bonus timers, find ways of making up for lost points, and take chance after chance that he'd rather not.
+He has to completely reformulate his gameplay.
+He must spend another (cumulative) hour on the barrel boards, keep a constant eye on his bonus timers, find ways of making up for lost points, and take chance after chance that he'd rather not.

-At 1.1 million and beyond, in the realm of the world record, a player can't afford to leave points unclaimed on the way to the kill screen.
+Finally there is the last 100,000 points between 1.1 and 1.2—the realm of the world record—which is obscenely difficult to survive within.
+A player can't afford to leave any points unclaimed on the way to the kill screen.
 Every single board is a fight for inches, requiring uncompromising aggression, and even imagination.
 When targeting a score like that, a player will be forced to ditch and restart countless games, in fact most of his games, since so many will, through no fault of his own, lapse into insurmountable "pace deficits."

 Consider how eking out (or missing out on) just 200 points per barrel board, a mere 600 per level, will add up to over 11,000 points over the course of a game.